 If your child is regularly faking an illness to get out of school, there could be a more pressing concern than just not wanting to take a test.
 He or she might be trying to avoid a stressful or unpleasant situation, like bullying.
 If they regularly claim they’re ill, but they have no symptoms, sit down and talk with them about what might be wrong.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Compton practices in our SouthPark and Pineville offices.
 To make an appointment with him or any of CEENTA’s ENT doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Is your child snoring?
 Learn why it can cause health problems in this blog.